 I have to look this cultivar up.
 One of the French lilacs, probably Paul Thirion.

 I was at the farm a lot this spring.
 Watching the asparagus emerge, especially the purple, was something.
-Camera doesn’t quite capture the abundance of the harvest or the size of the spears, some twice as big as one’s thumb.
+Camera doesn’t quite capture the abundance of the harvest or the size of the spears, some almost twice as big as your thumb.
 They are all tender, juice, snappy, and remarkably sweet.